 In rare instances, a detainee is released from a detention center in between court hearings without having to pay a bond amount via ICE’s parole process.
 Yet again, the chances of ICE granting a person parole is rare.
 Since 2017, ICE has denied approximately 96% of all requests for parole.

-How Amistad Bail Bonds Can Help You?
+How Amistad Bail and Immigration Bonds Can Help You?

 If you or a loved one is assigned a bond amount to pay, but find the amount unaffordable, that’s where we come in.
 We provide around the clock service in helping you meet your immigration bond needs.
 So don’t hesitate to contact us if you or a loved one requires assistance.